-CI GMF II invests in energy infrastructure which may include offshore wind, onshore wind, solar PV, hydro PV, biomass power generation and waste-to-energy and other renewable thermal generation assets, transmission and distribution, and other energy assets like reserve capacity and storage.
+CI IV invests in energy infrastructure, which may include offshore wind, onshore wind, solar PV, biomass and energy-from-waste, transmission and distribution, and other energy assets like reserve capacity and storage.

-This investment strategy is established in the fund documentation governing CI GMF II.
-CI GMF II is not required to apply any additionally defined selection strategy to attain the environmental objective/s.
+This investment strategy is established in the fund documentation governing CI IV.
+CI IV is not required to apply any additionally defined selection strategy to attain the environmental objective/s.
 This fund documentation is the "binding element" of the investment strategy.
 The investment strategy is implemented via a series of investment decision gateways, one of which is the final investment decision gateway.
-CIP has not presented an investment to the CI GMF II decision-making body for final investment decision unless it falls within the aforementioned strategy.
+CIP will not present an investment to the CI IV decision-making body (which includes investor representatives) for final investment decision unless it falls within the abovementioned strategy.

 Only investments which followed the procedures set out in this disclosure have been approved by the decision-making body, including in respect of do no significant harm and good governance practices.

-CIP and/or, as applicable, any third-party consultant engaged by CIP has assessed good governance practices of target investees in pre-investment diligence prior to the final investment decision, for instance, in legal and/or ESG diligence, which is intended to identify material issues relating to sound management structures, remuneration of staff, employee relations and tax compliance.
-CI GMF II's strategy for ensuring good governance practices in investee companies is ordinarily to establish or confirm the governance structure/system whilst developing the energy infrastructure asset, activity or business (as appropriate).
-Where relevant, CIP uses its "active owner" governance rights to secure the good governance practices of the investee companies in accordance with CIP's Responsible Investment Policy and the Fund's ESG and Climate Standards.
+CI IV's strategy for ensuring good governance practices in investee companies is ordinarily to establish or confirm the governance structure/system whilst developing the energy infrastructure asset, activity or business (as appropriate).
+Where relevant, CIP uses its "active owner" governance rights to secure the good governance practices of the investee companies in accordance with CIP's Responsible Investment Policy and ESG standards.